google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 ---

-# Open and plot an image and its dimension
+# Open and plot an image and its dimensions

 ![center](res/imagemaninpy3.png)
 <!--